Bachelor of Early Learning Program Development (Honours)

 - Students who have not completed all required hours or placement requirements by the end of the semester may be eligible for an Incomplete.
 This would be negotiated with their Professional Engagement Faculty in consultation with both, the Program Coordinator prior to the end of the semester.
 If the Incomplete opportunity is approved the student may be granted an extension to return to the placement and complete the outstanding requirements.
 Specifics about the terms will be outlined using the College's incomplete form.

-- In the event that a students' placement is terminated during the semester, the Professional Engagement faculty will review the events leading to the termination.
+In the event that a placement site ends a student's placement during the semester, the Professional Engagement faculty will review the events leading to the discontinuation of placement.
 A consultation with a Program Coordinator will occur.
-The student will be required to meet with the Professional Engagement faculty.
-Based on the evidence gathered a student may be required to drop the placement course, accept a Fail for the course, or possibly be relocated to a new placement site.
-The time of the semester in which the termination occurred, and the factors involving the termination will be contributing factors in determining next steps.
+The student will be required to meet with the Program Coordinator and/or Professional Engagement faculty.
+Based on the evidence gathered the outcome may result in a withdrawal from the course, a fail for the course, or a possible relocation to a new placement site.
+The time of the semester in which the discontinuation occurred, and the factors involving the discontinuation will be contributing factors in determining next steps.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Student Financial Services on Conestoga's website.